in

 • Belamcanda will not do well in areas with cool, moist summers or wet soil in winter.

-Belamcanda Uses and Companions
+Belamcanda uses and companions

 • Plant Belamcanda in informal and cottage gardens, best against a dark background.

-When to Plant Belamcanda
+When to plant Belamcanda

 • Set container-grown Belamcanda in the garden in spring or autumn.